 using this to create a Ditto instance in the web browser will throw an

-Identity for the new Ditto instance.
+Identity for the new Ditto instance, defaults to

 path corresponds to a real directory